mohamedtag04/slash-products-image-classifier/README.md

     - Model Creation: A pre-trained ResNet50 model is instantiated with the appropriate input shape and number of output classes.
 The pre-trained weights are utilized as a starting point for the model.
     - Model Compilation: The model is compiled with suitable loss and optimizer functions to optimize training performance.
     - Model Training: The ResNet50 model is trained on the prepared dataset, with hyperparameters such as batch size, number of epochs, and learning rate carefully configured.
-    - Model Evaluation: The trained model's performance is evaluated on a validation dataset to assess its accuracy, loss, and other relevant metrics.
+    - Model Evaluation: The trained model's performance is evaluated on a validation dataset to assess accuracy and other relevant metrics.

 4. **Prediction**: The `ImageClassifier.py` script facilitates image classification for new images using the trained ResNet50 model.
 The following steps are executed:
     - Model Loading: The saved model is loaded from the `saved-model` directory, ensuring continuity between training and prediction phases.